mkryshak/warehouse-api-monolith/README.md

    - Update the *./warehouse-api/Dockerfile* file to use the NGINX Unit container image created in Step 1.
    - The hostname of the database container used by the *warehouse-api* application is stored in the *./warehouse-api/www/config.json* file
    - The default SSL certificate uses the hostname "warehouse-api.nginx.net"
    - To use a custom SSL certificate key, contatenate the certificate and key files together:

      ```cat <certificate_file> <key_file> ./warehouse-api/tls/<hostname>```

-   - Update the *./warehouse-api/unit/conf.json* file to reflect the concatenated certificate and key file name
+   - Update the *./warehouse-api/unit/conf.json* file to reflect the concatenated certificate and key file name:

      ```
      "listeners": {
          "*:80": {